hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 larger amount of GPU/CPU memory of the ``gpu_rome_a100_80`` nodes).

 In the startup period, users are encouraged to try out the ``cpu_milan`` partition to compare performance and overal functioning with the ``cpu_rome`` partitions.
+No credits will be billed for the usage of the ``cpu_milan`` partition during this period.

-In a later stage, projects will be given access to either the ``cpu_rome`` partitions or the ``cpu_milan`` partition.
+Once in production (currently scheduled when the June 2023 cut-off becomes active, expected end of June 2023), projects will be given access to either the ``cpu_rome`` partitions or the ``cpu_milan`` partition (with billing of used credits on both partitions).

+The support team will try to keep the list of available software modules the same on the ``cpu_rome`` and ``cpu_milan`` partitions.
+If you notice modules are missing or not functioning properly, please contact the Tier-1 Hortense support team (see :ref:`hortense_help`).

 With both phases active, the cluster crossed the symbolic threshold of 100,000 cores.
-However, at the moment there is no partition defined that can be used to use all cores.
+However, at the moment there is no partition defined that can be selected to use all cores.
 If users can provide a proper case and motivation, you can contact support to request such partition to give you access to all the available resources.